pursuit-curriculum/unit-full-stack-web-development/express-sql-delete-update/README.md

-# Express & SQL Update & Delete
+# Express and PostgreSQL: Update & Delete

+This is a continuation of the build that started with seed and read, and then show and create.

 ## Learning Objectives

 - Create a model file connected to a database that can update a specific row in a table and remove a particular row from a table.
 - Handle asynchronous errors within a controller file and respond from the server appropriately.
 - Use asynchronous code within a controller file to respond to client requests with persisted data.

-Continue the previous lesson.

 ## Delete